sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 #### Let’s Encrypt

-Alternatively, you may consider configuring [cert-manager with Let’s Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster, and then configure frontend ingress using the same steps listed above, but replace `TLS_CLUSTER_ISSUER=letsencrypt` in your kustomize.env file.
+Alternatively, you may consider configuring [cert-manager with Let’s Encrypt](https://cert-manager.io/docs/configuration/acme/) in your cluster, and then configure frontend ingress using the same steps listed above, but replace `TLS_CLUSTER_ISSUER=letsencrypt` in your overlay.config file.

 ## Network rule